 \section{Conclusions and future perspectives}

-In summary, both the direct observations of remnant radio plasma and of disturbed radio tails, and the more indirect indications of a connection between the activity of radio galaxies and large diffuse radio emissions in the clusters of galaxies (i.e. radio halos and radio relics) support the idea that the fuelling of relativistic electrons from cluster radio galaxies is an important process to regulate the non-thermal energy budget of the ICM.
+In summary, both the direct observations of remnant radio plasma and of disturbed radio tails, and the more indirect indications of a connection between the activity of radio galaxies and large diffuse radio emissions in the clusters of galaxies (i.e. radio halos and radio relics) support the idea that the fuelling of relativistic electrons from cluster radio galaxies is a key process to regulate the non-thermal energy budget of the ICM.

-From the theoretical viewpoint, the time-integrated activity of the population of radio galaxies in clusters appear sufficient to fuel the entire extent of diffuse radio emissions with the necessary amount of fossil electrons, while the exact timescales and efficiency with which relativistic electrons spread across the ICM depends on the multi-scale gas dynamics, and its investigation with modern numerical methods has just begun.
-Observations at very low-frequencies (< 100 MHz) performed with LOFAR2.0 and SKA-LOW will soon have the possibility to recover the emission from the oldest cosmic ray electrons in clusters.
-In parallel with the excellent polarisation capabilities of the new generation of radio telescopes (e.g. MeerKAT+, SKA-MID), these instruments will allow to investigate highly inefficient re-energization processes sustaining particles lifetime in the ICM.
+From the theoretical viewpoint, the time-integrated activity of the population of radio galaxies in clusters appear sufficient to fuel the entire extent of diffuse radio emissions with the necessary amount of fossil electrons, while the exact timescales and efficiency with which relativistic electrons spread across the ICM depend on the multi-scale gas dynamics, and its investigation with modern numerical methods has just begun.
+Observations at very low-frequencies (< 100 MHz) performed with LOFAR2.0 and SKA-LOW will soon have the possibility to recover the emission from older populations of cosmic ray electrons in the ICM.
+In parallel, with the excellent polarisation capabilities of the new generation of radio telescopes (e.g. MeerKAT+, SKA-MID), these instruments will allow to investigate highly inefficient re-energization processes sustaining particles lifetime in the ICM.